Big Empty

-"Big Empty" is a song by the American rock band Stone Temple Pilots that first appeared in 1994 on the soundtrack of the film The Crow.
+"Big Empty" is a song by American rock band Stone Temple Pilots that first appeared in 1994 on the soundtrack of the film The Crow.
 The band later included the song on its second album, Purple, and released it as the lead single from that album.
 The song reached No. 3 and No. 7 on the Billboard Mainstream Rock Tracks and Modern Rock Tracks charts, respectively.
-The song won a MTV Movie Award for best song featured in a movie in 1995.
+The song won an MTV Movie Award for best song featured in a movie in 1995.